petteriTeikari/glaucoma_screening/README.md

 # glaucoma_screening

-No idea how to make glaucoma screening for **pre-perimetric** glaucoma cost-effective?
+Very hard to make glaucoma screening for **pre-perimetric** glaucoma cost-effective even with risk stratified screening targeting pre-known risk groups?
 How about **later stages**?
 Would it make more sense to target **disease progression** at home from health economics perspective?

 ## Simulation Init (R)

-You can try to build on this (*axes off, study the **ggplot2** parameters*), and some statistically strong could check the reasoning.
-Harder now when the diagnoses are **not certain**, compared to let's say a situation where we would like predict stock market returns in which the ground truths would always **be correct** (in some sense).
+You can try to build on this

 ![alt text](https://github.com/petteriTeikari/glaucoma_screening/blob/master/images/init_simulation_ggplot_check_axes.png "Logo Title Text 1")